ipsss/accounting-system/readme.md

 This accounting system would like to help users to manage their financial status more cleverly and smartly.
 This accounting system aims to create a useful tool for users to keep track on their income and expenses and tracing their money flow so all expenses can be presented precisely, and nurture users with the habit of saving money.

-This accounting system is only suitable for certain users (Total monthly cash flow <= $100000).
+This accounting system is only suitable for certain users (Total Expense <= $100000).
 The target of this accouting system is those who want to control their financial status.

 **Program features**